konnected-io/homebridge-konnected/README.md

 [![Lint & Build](https://github.com/konnected-io/homebridge-konnected/workflows/Lint%20&%20Build/badge.svg)](https://github.com/konnected-io/homebridge-konnected/actions)

 # ⚠️ WARNING ⚠️
-*This repository is in development is not ready for public use.*
+*This repository is in beta is not ready for public use.*

 The first stable version will be made public as an official github release (this is not a release, please read about [github releases](https://docs.github.com/en/enterprise/2.16/user/github/administering-a-repository/about-releases) for more information).
 As of yet, we do not have a release date planned, but progress on this project is actively being made.
 Thank you for your patience.

 # Supported Features

- * Alarm System
-   * Arming
-   * Disarming
   * Sensors
     * Contact Sensor States
     * Motion Sensor States
     * Glass Break Sensor States
     * Temperature Sensor States
+    * Humidity Sensor States
-   * Temperature/Humidity Sensor States
+    * Smoke Sensor States
     * Water Sensor States
-   * Smoke Sensor States
   * Actuators
+    * Alarm Arm/Disarm Switch (defaults to basic switch)
     * Alarm Siren Switch
     * Alarm Strobe Light Switch
     * Basic Binary Switch

+# Upcoming Features

+  * HomeKit native alarm system switch
+  * Ability to invert the state of sensors and actuators.
- * Professional 24/7 Smart Home Monitoring (powered by [Noonlight](https://noonlight.com/))
+  * Professional 24/7 smart home monitoring (powered by [Noonlight](https://noonlight.com/))

 # Installation

   1. Install homebridge: `npm install -g homebridge`
   2. Install this plugin: `npm install -g homebridge-konnected`
   3. Update your configuration file (see below).

 # Configuration